KunkelAlexander/3d-voxel-painter/README.md

 ### 1. First Marching Cubes Output

-Initial implementation of Marching Cubes using the standard Bourke tables.
-The focus at this stage was correctness and understanding the algorithm.
+Initial implementation of Marching Cubes.
+The focus was on understanding the algorithm which clearly was not the case here.

 <p align="center">
   <a href="figures/development_snapshots/Screenshot from 2025-12-18 10-41-31.png">